Megan Williamson featured on Design*Sponge

 Pennsylvania College of Art & Design 204 N Prince Street, Lancaster, PA 17603

-Megan Williamson will be exhibiting a work at Sideshow Gallery in Williamsburg, on display from January 10 to March 15, 2015.
-The opening reception is Saturday, January 10th from 6-9 p.m.
+Megan Williamson participated in the popular Sideshow Gallery Annual Exhibit in Brooklyn's Williamsburg area, on display from January 10 to March 15, 2015.
+The opening reception , Saturday, January 10th from 6-9 p.m.

 "American still life and landscape painter Megan Williamson will mount her twentieth career solo exhibition at Cliff Dwellers at 200 S. Michigan Avenue through April 30th, 2014.
 The private club functions as a non-profit organization in support of the fine arts and the performing arts.
 The reception is on Wednesday, April 30th from 5:30-7:30 p.m.

 The show includes fifteen landscape oil paintings of Chicago locales painted in the tradition of en plein aire, a practice which is not commonplace in urban settings, particularly surrounding the nooks Williamson frequents.
 Lines of manmade versus nature intersect as physical paint on the canvas leaving the viewer with impressions of converging themes.
 Williamson's work reflects a heavy sensibility in Fauve, abstraction and expressionist forms, training she credits her professor Nick Carone with."

 Some of Megan's pieces can be seen at White Color Productions, an arts club comprised of venerable Chicago artists.